will1500/Catchphrase-Project/README.md

 module.exports.Food = require("./food");
 ```

 #### Step 3.
-Plug the database into node
+Sanity Check - Plug the database into node

 Now that we've done all the hard work, all that's left is to "require" our models.

-For example, as a sanity check, if you open the node REPL by typing `node` in the terminal, you can do the following:
+If you open the node REPL by typing `node` in the terminal, you can do the following:

 ``` bash
 var db = require('./models');